poroburman/Clustering/README.md

                         of customers data collected by a Mall.
 Each row consists of a customer.
 Each column consists of a customer's variable, including
                         his/her spending score.The files part of this project are:
                         - K-Means_Clustering.ipynb: python script for this analysis.
-                        - K-Means_Clustering.R: R script for this analysis.
+                        - K-Means_Clustering.Rmd: Rmd script for this analysis.
+                        - k_Means_Clustering.pdf: Rmd generated pdf file for this analysis.
                         - Mall_Customers.csv: dataset used in this project.